Deinonychus71/Sma5hMusic/README.md

 ## Setup
 1. In the "Resources" folder, extract the msbt files in the /msbt using CrossArc
 2. In the "Resources" folder, extract ui_bgm_db.prc and ui_gametitle_db.prc in /params
-3. In the "Resources" folder, extract ui_bgm_db.prc and ui_gametitle_db.prc in /params
-4. In the "Resources" folder, extract any nus3bank from Ultimate in /nus3bank and rename 'template.nus3bank'
+3. In the "Resources" folder, extract any nus3bank from Ultimate in /nus3bank and rename 'template.nus3bank'

 ## Mods
 1. Create a folder in /MusicMods.
 This folder can contains several audio files and a metadata file 'metadata_mod.json' or 'metadata_mod.csv'.
 An example is provided.